taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **Type** : Optional

 **Description**:
 Controls which log level will be used to write PHP warnings and notices into NGINX’s error.log.
 Optional, the default value is `off`.
-In that case `warn` log level will be used.
-Otherwise, with `on` value, `info` log level will be used.
+In that case, the `warn` log level will be used.
+Otherwise, with `on` value, the `info` log level will be used.

 ---